 Important caveat — your home country tax obligations: While the UAE imposes no tax on your property income or gains, your home country may still tax you.
 Citizens of countries with worldwide taxation systems (such as the United States, which taxes its citizens globally regardless of residence) must report UAE rental income and capital gains to their home tax authority and pay any applicable taxes there.
 Even residents of countries with territorial taxation may have obligations if they are considered tax resident in their home country.

 Always take advice from a tax professional in your home country before investing, particularly if you are from a country with a global taxation system.
+Where UAE tax residency itself is the question, our guide on UAE tax residency and the TRC explains the domestic and treaty positions.

 VAT on Property